Kenny Bräck: First IRL stint

-Bräck debuted in the IRL in 1997, making his first start for Galles Racing at Phoenix, replacing Jeff Ward, and finishing 11th after an accident.
-Over seven starts, he had two top-5 finishes at Charlotte and New Hampshire.
+Bräck debuted in the IRL in 1997, making his first start for Galles Racing at Phoenix, replacing Jeff Ward, and finishing eleventh after an accident.
+Over seven starts, he had two top-five finishes at Charlotte and New Hampshire.

-Leading up to his Indianapolis 500 debut in 1997, he showed initial promise early in May.
+Leading up to his Indianapolis 500 debut in 1997, Bräck showed initial promise early in May.
 He posted the fastest time on the second day of Rookie Orientation, posting a lap speed of 205.597 mph.
-He ended up qualifying 15th for the race, in a unique year in which 35 cars formed the starting grid.
+He ended up qualifying fifteenth for the race, in a unique year in which 35 cars formed the starting grid.
 Unfortunately, on Race Day, in the final pace lap before the green flag, Bräck was caught up in an accident with Stéphan Grégoire and Affonso Giaffone and finished 33rd after being unable to continue.

-In 1998, he moved to drive for American racing legend A. J. Foyt.
+In 1998, Bräck moved to drive for American racing legend A. J. Foyt.
 The new team paid dividends, as he won three consecutive races on his way to the IRL championship in 1998.
 In his 1999 title defense, he finished runner-up to Greg Ray, including a win at the 1999 Indianapolis 500.
 After the 1999 season, he left Foyt's team to compete in the CART FedEx Championship Series.

 CART career

-In 2000 he switched to the CART series, joining Team Rahal and being awarded the Rookie of the Year.
-He finished second in the driver's championship in 2001, winning a season-high 4 victories and 6 pole positions.
+In 2000 he switched to the CART series, joining Team Rahal and being awarded the Rookie of the Year, finishing fourth in the overall standings.

+In 2001, Bräck finished second in the driver's championship, winning a season-high four races and taking six pole positions.
 However, he did not have much success on road circuits which is what ultimately cost him that year's title to Gil de Ferran.

-In 2001 Bräck also had a minor role in the Hollywood motion picture Driven, which starred Sylvester Stallone and Burt Reynolds.
+In 2001, Bräck also had a minor role in the Hollywood motion picture Driven, which starred Sylvester Stallone and Burt Reynolds.

 In 2002, Bräck raced for Chip Ganassi Racing, and he ended the season by winning the CART season finale Mexico City G.P., which turned out to be his only win in major North American open-wheel racing on a road or street circuit.

 IROC

-In 2001 he competed in the International Race of Champions series in the season called IROC XXV.
+In 2001, Bräck competed in the International Race of Champions series in the season called IROC XXV.
 The series is a stock car invitational in the United States.
 He finished third in the championship, the highest points position for a non-stock car driver.